Group Psychotherapy Programs in Boston

 Ongoing group for people who struggle with mood disorders such as depression, anxiety, and bipolar illness.
 This group offers a supportive environment for members to share experiences, provide mutual support, and explore ways to cope with a chronic mood disorder.
 The group is open to all people who identify as gay, lesbian, bisexual, transgender, and/or queer.
 It meets Thursdays during the day at 1340 Boylston Street.
 Contact Melissa Brown, LCSW at 617.927.6212 for more information.

 Women’s Interpersonal Group

 An ongoing therapy group for lesbian, bisexual, transgender and heterosexual women to explore relationships, emotions and communication styles.
 Focuses on fostering honest feedback and development of intimacy between members with the goal of interpersonal growth.
 The Monday evening group meets at Fenway: South End and the Tuesday evening group meets at 1340 Boylston Street.
 Contact Jennifer McLain, MD at 617.927.6232 for more information.

 Cancer can be a terrifying and lonely experience.
 This weekly support group provides a safe space where LGBT people with cancer can meet others facing similar challenges, find comfort and companionship, and learn new ways to cope.
 Professionally run by a clinician with psycho-oncology experience.
-Services will be provided at no charge to participants.
+Services are offered at no charge to participants.
 Call Joyce Collier at 617.332.5777 for more information.

 Fenway Health offers free support groups for health promotion that are not therapy groups.
 These groups are designed to provide supportive discussions, education about healthier living, and to foster a sense of belonging and camaraderie among participants.

 Bisexual and Bi-Curious Men’s Group

 A male-facilitated group for men who are bisexual or think they might be, meets the 2nd Tuesday of every month, 7:00 pm – 9:00 pm, at Fenway Health.
 People who want more information can email Charles Strauss at firstname.lastname@example.org.
 The group is free and confidential.